rogueyoshi/AetherSource/README.md

 CD to "LuaSource/bin".
 Run "regsvr32 LuaSource_Win32_Debug.dll" to register the DLL (and use the -U argument to unregister between modifications).
 Open your favorite streaming or chat app and add the LuaSource device.

+# Compiling
+Follow the steps at https://github.com/Microsoft/DirectXTK/wiki/Adding-the-DirectX-Tool-Kit-for-Audio#xaudio-27 to install the XAudio before compiling.